peristron/signalfoundry_v3/README.md

 1. Open **Analyze Documents**.
 2. Configure cleaning and scan settings in the sidebar.
 3. Upload one or more supported files, paste text, or paste public URLs.
-4. Expand the configuration panel for any structured CSV file.
+4. Expand the configuration panel for any structured CSV or Excel file.
 5. Start the individual or batch scan.
 6. Review the dashboard in the recommended reading order.

-### Path B: Structured CSV analysis
+### Path B: Structured CSV or Excel analysis

 Use this path when the dataset has meaningful columns.

-1. Upload a CSV.
+1. Upload a CSV, XLSX, or XLSM file.
 2. Expand its configuration panel.
+3. For Excel, select the worksheet and indicate whether the first row is a header.
-3. Select one or more text columns.
+4. Select one or more text columns.
+5. Review the optional Excel preview when applicable.
-4. Optionally select:
+6. Optionally select:
    - a date column for trends and temporal drift;
    - a category column for group comparisons.
-5. Scan the file individually.
+7. Scan the file individually.

-For dependable named-column analysis, CSV is currently recommended over Excel.
+Batch scanning intentionally uses the first detected CSV column or the first named column of the first Excel worksheet.
+Scan structured files individually when you need explicit column, date, category, worksheet, or header control.

 ### Path C: Meeting transcripts

+1. Upload a VTT, SRT, or transcript-style TXT file.
-1. Enable **Transcript Cleanup Mode** before scanning.
+2. Enable **Transcript Cleanup Mode** before scanning.
-2. Keep **Strip speaker labels from analyzed text** enabled unless names are analytically important.
+3. Keep **Strip speaker labels from analyzed text** enabled unless names are analytically important.
-3. Keep **Drop very short filler utterances** enabled for a first pass.
+4. Keep **Drop very short filler utterances** enabled for a first pass.
-4. Select detected speakers—or enter labels manually—when complete utterances should be excluded.
+5. Select detected speakers, or enter labels manually, when complete utterances should be excluded.
-5. Leave partial speaker matching disabled unless broader matching is intentional.
+6. Leave partial speaker matching disabled unless broader matching is intentional.
-6. Start with a **Rows per Doc** value between 1 and 5.
+7. Start with a **Rows per Doc** value between 1 and 5.

 Transcript cleanup can remove or reduce:

 - timestamps and caption cues;
+- VTT and SRT cue identifiers;
 - transcript system messages;
 - speaker prefixes;
 - short acknowledgements and filler utterances;